The saveloy, or cocktail sausage, is a standard favorite for any occasion.

 Stovetop Cooking

-The secret is to slowly and gently cook the meat inside whilst keeping the casing intact.
+However, a little care and attention will avoid this, and perfectly cooked sausages will be served every time.
+The secret is slowly and gently cooking the meat inside while keeping the casing intact.

 - To begin, place the saucepan of water on the stove and bring it to a boil.